mymel2001-holder/claude-code-router-config/global-ralph-prompt.md

 Work on exactly ONE task: implement the change.

-After implementing, check your work by running the script for 60 seconds, quitting, and checking for errors
+After implementing, check your work by running the script for 60 seconds, quitting, and checking for errors.

 If it's a web project, use Playwright to test the service as a user would.